warith-harchaoui/cost_aware_classification/docs/fraud_business_and_cost_matrix.md

 V_{\text{legit},\,\text{approve}}(M) = M
 ```

-This "$M$" can be interpreted as a *normalized* positive value proportional to amount.
+This $M$ can be interpreted as a *normalized* positive value proportional to amount.
 (If you prefer "profit margin", replace $M$ by $m\cdot M$ where $m\in(0,1)$.)

 **Decline** (bad outcome):